GREATWAYS/GREATWAYS/README.md

-- 👋 Hi, I’m @GREATWAYS
+- 👋 Hi, I’m @GREATWAYS Enterprise
 - 👀 I’m interested in DevOps Engineering
 - 🌱 I’m currently learning Versioning with git
 - 💞️ I’m looking to collaborate versioning with my team of achievers